myrmlbst/langtons-ant-simulation/README.md

 # Langton's Ant

 This repository contains the source code for my implementation of _Langton's Ant_, a theoretical “ant” that moves on an infinite 2D grid of square cells.
-Each cell can be in one of two states: white, or black (colored).
+Each cell can be in one of two states: white, or black.

 ## Rules for the Ant's Movement
 The rules are very simple: The user is prompted to pick a starting point for the ant on the grid.
 From there, the ant can start its traversal across the grid using the following mechanisms: